raul23/search-ebooks/README.rst

    :align: left
    :alt: ``pdftotext`` with cache

+|

+`:information_source:`

+  Two files were not included in the search results because they were skipped since they were scanned ebooks that only contain images.

 ``pdftotext`` without cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is the command which makes use of ``pdftotext`` to search but doesn't use cache: